 However, in 1874 the East River Reading Room was opened and in 1878 the Madison Library Association was also organized.
 Membership was $1.00 a year; non-members could pay 5 cents per week per book.
 The collection was housed in various locations until 1895 when it was lost in a fire.
-Although there remained only 18 books (those checked out at the time of the fire), within a year the Library Association was operating again in the corner of a local shoe store.
+Although there remained only 18 books (those checked out at the time of the fire), the Library Association was operating again in the corner of a local shoe store within a year.

 The inadequacies of this situation were resolved in 1900 when Miss Mary Eliza Scranton offered the Madison Library Association the use of a new, completely furnished library building, which she had built on the corner of Wall Street adjoining her family’s old home.
 The offer was accepted, books moved in, and in 1901 the Association dissolved and the E.C.
 Scranton Memorial Library was incorporated.